Chime

 Sound Design

-Project Information: 3 weeks, 2025
+Project Information:

-Exploring sound, interaction and form.
+3 weeks, Exploring sound, interaction, nature and form.

-Team: Sharvin Sawant, Sander Randoja
+Sander Randoja

-Henning Birgersson, Samuel Nagel
+Samuel Nagel

 Connecting to Nature through Data Sonification

-Chime is a conceptual sound experience consisting of a set of near-future artifacts that enable people to connect with nature through data sonification.
 By touching soil, water, plants, and fungi with sensor-equipped fingers, environmental data is sensed and translated into sound through a recording device.
 The resulting sound can be recorded onto a disc, preserving a tangible memory of the interaction with nature.

 1. Wander